-Sylvia Kerrigan is the Executive Director of the Kay Bailey Hutchison Center for Energy, Law and Business at the University of Texas.
-With over a decade in the board room, she is a director and former executive for the industrial, transportation and energy sectors.
+Sylvia Kerrigan has over a decade of experience in the board room as a director and former executive for the industrial, transportation and energy sectors.
 In addition to her leadership roles at various capital-intensive enterprises, her board expertise includes environmental, social and governance (ESG), regulatory, risk management, cybersecurity and information privacy matters.
 She has been deeply involved in strategy and C-suite succession at four companies, shareholder activism at three companies and recapitalization at two companies.

-Ms. Kerrigan is active on the board of directors for Team Industrial Services (NYSE: TISI), where she chairs the Corporate Governance & Nominating Committee and serves on the Audit Committee.
-She previously served on the board of Alta Mesa Resources (NASDAQ: AMR), sitting on the Audit and Compensation Committees, and chairing the board of Kingfisher Midstream LLC.
-Ms. Kerrigan was also on the board of Nine Point Energy (PE backed), where she chaired the Audit Committee and participated in the Compensation Committee.
+Ms. Kerrigan sits on the board of directors for Team Industrial Services (NYSE: TISI), where she chairs the Corporate Governance & Nominating Committee and serves on the Audit Committee.
+She previously served on the board of Alta Mesa Resources (formerly NASDAQ: AMR), sitting on the Audit and Compensation Committees, and chairing the board of its Kingfisher Midstream subsidiary.
+Ms. Kerrigan was also on the board of Nine Point Energy (Private Equity-backed), where she chaired the Audit & Finance Committee and participated in the Compensation Committee.

 Ms. Kerrigan retired from her role as Executive Vice President, General Counsel and Corporate Secretary at Marathon Oil Corporation (NYSE: MRO) in 2017.
 While at Marathon, she sat on the Executive Committee and was responsible for state, federal and international public policy matters, legal and compliance functions, and external communications.
 She was central to the company’s corporate positioning, including a spin-off of the refining, transportation and retail assets in 2011, and a subsequent recasting of corporate culture and capital allocation.
 She worked closely with the board on major M&A, shareholder outreach, corporate disclosure and numerous other issues for eight years.